 We will continue to be judged formally on our children’s achievement at different stages of their time with us:

-- EYFS – start of reception benchmarking assessment, statutory from 2016 (Wellington used the Early Excellence Baseline) and end of year attainment against the Early Learning Goals.
-These assessments will help us to focus on progress against children’s starting points and whether or not they have achieved a ‘Good Level of Development’
+- EYFS end of year attainment against the Early Learning Goals.
+This assessments will help us to focus on progress against children’s starting points and whether or not they have achieved a ‘Good Level of Development’

 - Y1 phonics screening check (Y2 re-takes for children who did not meet the expected standard in Y1 or have not already taken the test)

 - Year 2 teacher assessments – Reading and Maths teacher assessments will be informed by tests marked in-house using a scaled-score tool.
 A new EGPaS (spelling, punctuation and grammar) test will be used to inform teacher assessment of writing.
 Guidance currently suggests that schools will report to parents whether children are working towards the national standard, working at the national standard or working at greater depth within the national standard